Aeronbroker/Aeron/doc/userprogrammersguide.md

 Additionally, the IoT Broker offers a simple web interface, which can be accessed by a web browser under the URL of the hosting machine of the IoT Broker (e.g. "localhost" when accessing from the machine where the IoT Broker is running).
 From the home page the user can also access a query interface for basic NGSI queries.

+In case the BigDataRepository and/or the Embedded Historical Agent is enabled, data can be seen also through the CouchDB interface (if the latter is exposed).

 Developer Guide
 ==

 The IoT Broker is based on the OSGi framework and is composed of a number of different plugins.
-The role of the individual plugins is described in the [README](https://github.com/Aeronbroker/Aeron/blob/master/README.md).
+The role of the individual plugins is described in the [README](https://github.com/Aeronbroker/Aeron#directory-structure).

 Importantly, the IoT broker core has a dedicated extension point for custom data retrieval and data processing plugins.
 Please see [here](https://github.com/Aeronbroker/Aeron/blob/master/doc/extensionpoint.md) for details on how to write custom plugins.